kokoalberti/personalwebsite/content/articles/2019-07-22-postgis-baselayers-importing-popular-vector-datasets-into-postgis/postgis-baselayers-importing-popular-vector-datasets-into-postgis.md

 * [Natural Earth](https://github.com/kokoalberti/postgis-baselayers/tree/master/app/datasets/naturalearth/)
 * [GRanD Global Reservoirs and Dams](https://github.com/kokoalberti/postgis-baselayers/tree/master/app/datasets/grand/)

 As well as an [example dataset](https://github.com/kokoalberti/postgis-baselayers/tree/master/app/datasets/example/) that can help you get started if you're interested in adding other datasets yourself.

+As for future plans, improving some of the following issues would make the app more useful for a bigger audience:

+* Adding more datasets!
+It would be awesome if there really was a decent collection of datasets right at your fingertips.
 If you'd like to request a dataset to include, just [create an issue](https://github.com/kokoalberti/postgis-baselayers/issues) in the issue tracker on Github.
+* A better upgrade path for when new datasets are added.
+It would be nice if the application would just give a notice indicating that new datasets are available, or even just update the index automatically and let you install the ones you're interested in.
+* Better documentation and examples.
+Especially when you first encounter a new dataset it can take a bit of work to figure out what's actually in there and how the data is structured and stored.
+An extensive set of examples for each dataset would reduce this learning curve, as well as provide lots of code examples for those just getting started with PostGIS and spatial queries.
+* Various improvements to the web application itself.
+Things like configuring the database to connect to from the browser rather than using an `.env` file, switching between multiple databases, maybe some better management of the tasks running in the background, these sort of things.

-Keep an eye on the repository on Github for any news and future updates: [https://github.com/kokoalberti/postgis-baselayers](https://github.com/kokoalberti/postgis-baselayers).
+Anyway, if you're interested, keep an eye on the repository on Github for any news and future updates: [https://github.com/kokoalberti/postgis-baselayers](https://github.com/kokoalberti/postgis-baselayers).

-Thanks for reading, and get in touch via [@kokoalberti](https://twitter.com/kokoalberti) with any questions or comments.
+Thanks for reading, and get in touch via [@kokoalberti](https://twitter.com/kokoalberti) with any questions or comments, or if you'd like to get involved.